jim4067/jimii/content/guessing-game-solana.md

 };
 ```

-We can them implement the cpi context method that will call the VRF program within this impl block
+We can then implement the cpi context method that will call the VRF program within this impl block

 ```rust
 impl<'info> GuessingGame<'info> {